A Little Wave of Optimism

 There is also not one, but two great grocery insider podcasts to inspire you this month.
 Firstly, I sat down with Steven Esom (who used to run Waitrose and M&S) to take stock of where the market for food and drink is at the moment, how the retailers are evolving in response and what that means for suppliers.

 Secondly, we recorded a cracking podcast with Jonathan Kittow from Simply Supply Chain looking at how Supply Chains are evolving in response to online shopping, the rise of the discounters and the delayering of retailers.
-Both are well worth a listen – find the grocer insider podcasts here.
+Both are well worth a listen – find the grocer insider podcasts by following the links.
 We’ve now had over 3,000 downloads so we’re chuffed with that!

 Enjoy January, its usually over in a flash, and I look forward to catching up again later in the year!